Last Updated on January 10, 2023

 Out of all of the farm animals I’ve ever owned, goats have been the hardest to keep in.
-Based on my experience, here are the best goat fences to make sure you keep your goats in.
+Based on my experience, here are the best goat fences to make sure your goats don’t escape.

 Raising goats is always an adventure.
 They are the best escape artists on my farm.
 Because of that, it pays to have a good goat fencing system.
 Who wants to spend their time chasing goats?

 Depending on how you raise your goats, you have several options which includes both electric and non-electric fences.
-I primarily raise my goats with electric fences but others may prefer permanent steel fences depending on their setup.
+I primarily keep my goats in with electric fences but others may prefer permanent steel fences depending on their setup.

-Either way, here are our favorite kind of goat fences.
+Either way, here are my favorite kind of goat fences.

-We are big fans of rotating our animals around our farm.
-Because of that, ElectroStop Electric Goat Fencing works great for us.
+I’m a big fan of rotating my animals around my farm.
+Because of that, Premier 1 ElectroStop Goat Electric Fence works great for me.

-We primarily use our goats for brush control so I like to move them to new areas and let them clean it up for us so we don’t have to.
+I primarily use my goats for brush control so I like to move them to new areas and let them clean it up for us so I don’t have to.

 Goats are incredibly good escape artists.
 They have even escaped from some of my other more traditional electric fence setups in the past.